evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

 ``easy_install`` or ``pip`` like Linux users do.
 There are however reports that you might need to get the
-`Xcode <https://developer.apple.com/xcode/.html>`_ development system to install the packages that requites extension compiling.
+`Xcode <https://developer.apple.com/xcode/.html>`_ development system to install the packages that requires extension compiling.
 You can also retrieve the dependencies directly and install them through their native installers or python setups.
+Some users have reported problems compiling the ``PIL`` library on Mac, it's however not strictly required to use Django.

 **Windows** users may choose to install
 `ActivePython <http://www.activestate.com/activepython/downloads>`_
 instead of the usual Python.
 If ActivePython is installed, you can use `pypm <http://docs.activestate.com/activepython/2.6/pypm.html>`_ in the same manner as ``easy_install``/``pip`` above.
-This *greatly* simplifies getting started on Windows since that platform is otherwise missing many of the background developer systems that Linux users take for granted.
+This *greatly* simplifies getting started on Windows since that platform is by default missing many of the sane developer systems that Linux users take for granted.
 After installing ActivePython you may need to open a new DOS window to make this new command available on the command line: